QuickPay/simpleci/README.md

 SimpleCI is a lightweigth continuous integration application build with [Sinatra](https://github.com/sinatra/sinatra).

-It handles both Git and Mercurial repositories (local and remote) and support activation by HTTP POST request.
+It handles both Git and Mercurial repositories (local and remote) and supports activation by HTTP POST requests.

 You can hook it into other things like an IRC bot ([Bishop](https://github.com/ta/bishop) supports this out of the box) by providing an URL for the Post-Build Hook.